dbaldridge-lab/htcf/vscode_R.md

 ```
 spack location -i r@4.3.0
 ```
 Add `/rlib/R/bin/R` to the path that is returned to get the path to the R executable.
-Update rpath linux settings with this path.
+Update the rpath Linux setting with this path.